 For the 2023 Best Cities for College Grads report, we analyzed 84 of the most populated cities in the U.S. (per the U.S. Census Bureau) for which all required data was available.

 Metrics and Data Sources

-The metrics used to create the “Economic Indicator” were average unemployment for bachelor’s degree holders, median yearly earnings for bachelor’s degree holders, median yearly rent for a one-bedroom apartment, and a cost-of-living index.
-Unemployment and earnings data come from the ACS 1-year sample, rent data come from Apartment Advisor, and the cost-of-living index comes from AdvisorSmith City Cost of Living Index.
+The metrics used to create the “Economic Score” were average unemployment, median individual yearly earnings, a rent-to-earnings ratio based on the current median yearly rent for a one-bedroom apartment as a percentage of median individual yearly earnings, the percentage of the population with a bachelor's degree or above, and a cost-of-living index.
+Unemployment and earnings data come from the 2021 American Community Survey (ACS) as processed by SimpleMaps, rent data come from ApartmentAdvisor, and the cost-of-living index comes from C2ER (The Council for Community and Economic Research).

 Notes About the Data